DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 Specifies that tests should run concurrently.

 TestCafe opens `n` instances of the same browser and creates a pool of browser instances.
-Tests are run concurrently against this pool, that is, each test is run in the first free instance.
+Tests run concurrently within this pool, that is, each test runs in the first free instance.

 See [Concurrent Test Execution](../guides/basic-guides/run-tests.md#run-tests-concurrently) for more information about concurrent test execution.